 I’m not sure that Mill’s claim applies to the laboriousness of drastically different kinds of work (not that he necessarily meant it to).
 Of two sorts of work, which is the more laborious?
 Well, if the two contenders are EVS and RCM, the odd thing is that it’s hard to remember what the one was like while doing the other.
 Each sort of work takes its toll in a different way: the physical labors of the one crowd out the mental tensions of the other.
 Evidently, mothers aren’t the only ones prone to amnesia about labor.

 There’s something disorienting about the fact that revenue management is what drives health care, despite standing at such an Olympian distance from the realities that make health care what it is.
 That seems an obvious fact at this point, practically a cliche–just watch John Q to have it driven home for you–but its true, visceral significance is likely lost until you experience it up close, in the first-person.
 As I sit in my air-conditioned cubicle at Aergo, poring over spreadsheets, I strain to remember what it was like to have an OR nurse tell me to turn OR 6 over “as fast as possible” for an emergency OB/GYN case: the patient was just outside the suite on a stretcher, bleeding out and waiting for surgery.
 I know it happened.
 I was there.
 I was the one who hauled ass to turn the room over.
-But from my cubicle on the eighth floor of the BASF building in Iselin, I can only dimly remember what that moment was like to be there, as though I saw it all in a movie–or as though it happened to someone else.
+But from my cubicle on the eighth floor of the BASF building in Iselin, I can only dimly remember what it was like to be there, as though I saw it all in a movie–or as though it happened to someone else.
 It’s an odd feeling to experience amnesia over life’s most intense moments, especially when that amnesia has been induced by a contrary sort of experience.
 I wonder, with trepidation, what it means.

 I’m still scheduled to do per diem work in the OR at HMC on weekends–one weekend a month for the indefinite future.
 I sure as hell hope I remember how.
 It won’t do much good to confuse a Jackson table with a pivot table, or to make an OR bed with an Excel spreadsheet.
 But my deeper hope is to keep the reality of both EVS and RCM fully real to me as I alternate–in a 9:1 ratio–between the one and the other.
 Is it possible to do justice to the grandeur and misery of front-line health care while doing justice to the imperatives of revenue maximization?
 Or does the one reality crowd out the other, and if so, which one?
 As I said, get back to me.
 We’ll see.